alwaysdata/documentation/domains/transfer-a-domain/index.en.md

     {{< fig "images/admin-panel_add-domain-3.en.png" "Administration interface: step 3" >}}

 {{% notice warning %}}
-A validation email is set for a certain number of extensions.
+A validation e-mail is set for a certain number of extensions.
 Without validation, the transfer is aborted.
 {{% /notice %}}

 {{% notice note %}}